aurimas13/Machine-Learning-Goodness/README.md

 + Also found a fantastic explanation on Big O notation as item **39** [here](#worthy-tools) or accessed through [here](https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/).

-# Data Science Certificates, Chemical Reactions & Big O | Day 30
+# DS Certificates, Chemical Reactions & Big O | Day 30

 + Came across 6 Data Science certificates in one place that could boost your career as found as item **40** [here](#worthy-tools) or accessed through [here](https://www.kdnuggets.com/2021/02/6-data-science-certificates.html).
 Particularly interested in Google Professional Data Engineer Certification &